Stoneside Custom Drapery

 Cellular Shades

-Cellular shades are the most energy efficient window treatment available and remain an understated yet very popular window treatment.
+Cellular shades are the most energy-efficient window treatment available and remain an understated yet very popular window treatment.

 Shop Cellular Shades

-Transitional Shades
+Zebra Shades

-Shop Transitional Shades
+Shop Zebra Shades

 Roman Shades

 Roman shades have been around for centuries and are still one of the most sought-after window shades on the market today.
 Beloved by homeowners and interior designers alike, these classic window shades are timeless and beautiful.
-They are often chosen because of their high-end look that’s a bit more subtle than drapery.
+They are often chosen because of their high-end look which is a bit more subtle than drapery.

 Roman shades are an excellent choice if you’re looking for a shade that has high functionality and gorgeous appeal.
 They’re also a great option for open-concept living.
 You can opt for drapery panels for more formal spaces like the dining room, while keeping things more casual with Roman shades in the same material in adjacent spaces.